ingramleedy/Cross-Border-Flying/README.md

 * Version 2023.11.07
   * Initial version of Southern Border Port of Entry Airports for US Customs and Border Patrol (US CBP)

+ ## ForeFlight Feature Request to Automatically Update New Versions

+Keeping this *content packs* updated once imported into ForeFlight requires re-downloading newer content packs and re-importing into ForeFlight.

+#### Feature Request ####

+- The ability for content packs to be downloaded and updated from a URL.
+  - This would be the simplest method, a link to selected and added to downloads list and ForeFlight would periodically check for new updates.
+This would function the same way Downloads from ForeFlight work.
+Client could always delete content pack they no longer want to recieve.

+- Allow concurrent multiple cloud drive providers for Documents
+  - The cloud storage feature is only available for *Performance Plus* subscribers of ForeFlight which by adding a folder named *contentpacks* to the root folder, content packs in the folder are automatically available to download and update.
+However only one cloud provider is available concurrently.
+Pilots may need access to multiple resources, companies, flight schools, flight clubs, 3rd party content, etc. I envision a subscription service that provided valuable content on various contant that would currate and  keep up-to-date.

+Send your support for these request to ForeFlight Support [support@foreflight.com](mailto:support@foreflight.com).

 # Legal Disclaimer

 All files are provided for educational purposes only.
 They are not to